wingo/whippet/doc/manual.md

 program allows low-bit tagged pointers, then it should also return 1 for those pointer tags.

+### External objects

+Sometimes a system will allocate objects outside the GC, for example on the stack or in static data sections.
+To support this use case, Whippet allows the embedder to provide a `struct gc_extern_space` implementation.
+Whippet will call `gc_extern_space_start_gc` at the start of each collection, and `gc_extern_space_finish_gc` at the end.
+External objects will be visited by `gc_extern_space_mark`, which should return nonzero if the object hasn't been seen before and needs to be traced via `gc_trace_object` (coloring the object grey).
+Note, `gc_extern_space_mark` may be called concurrently from many threads; be prepared!

 ## Configuration, compilation, and linking

 To the user, Whippet presents an abstract API that does not encode the